CS-SI/Orekit/src/site/markdown/data/custom-filters.md

 principle of lazy-opening provided by `DataSource`.

-A consequence of this caveat is that a filter cannot peek on the few bytes of the data stream that is referenced by a `DataSource`, for example in an attempt to look at a magic number in a header.
+A consequence of this caveat is that a filter cannot peek on the few bytes of the data stream that is referenced by a `DataSource`, for example in an attempt to look for a magic number in a header.
 This is the reason why for example the `GzipFilter` looks for a `.gz` suffix in the name and does _not_ look for the `0x1f8B` magic number at file start.